TabMGP: Martingale Posterior with TabPFN: Introduction

-This motivates our central question: can modern predictive rules be used as the predictive rule in martingale posteriors?
+This motivates our central question: can modern foundation transformers be used as predictive rules in martingale posteriors?
 We answer in the affirmative by introducing \textbf{TabMGP}, the first martingale posterior powered by a large pretrained foundation transformer.
 Specifically, we instantiate the predictive rule with \textbf{TabPFN} \citep{hollmann22tabpfn,hollmann25accurate}, a transformer trained on a broad range of synthetic tabular data that now achieves state-of-the-art results for tabular classification and regression tasks.
-This integration yields several benefits: \begin{itemize} \item Off-the-shelf adaptivity: TabMGP requires no bespoke design of predictive rules or task-specific fitting. \item Scalability and generality: TabMGP applies broadly across regression and classification tasks, requiring only the specification of a loss functional. \end{itemize}

 Our results show that TabMGP consistently provides reliable uncertainty quantification, often matching or surpassing both handcrafted martingale posteriors and classical Bayesian inference.
-This establishes a practical new method for the modern Bayesian’s toolkit and open new avenues and questions for broadening the martingale posterior framework.
+These findings demonstrate that the MGP framework is considerably more robust than initially theorised.
+Even when high-capacity predictive rules like TabPFN do not strictly satisfy formal sufficient conditions such as the martingale property, the resulting posteriors remain empirically stable, providing superior frequentist coverage and tighter credible sets than standard baselines.
+By establishing a new method for the modern Bayesian toolkit, this work opens new avenues for broadening the MGP framework to the era of foundation models.

-\section{Martingale posterior}
+\section{Martingale Posterior}